 (a) A reprimand is a formal statement of the Council officially disapproving the conduct of one of its members.
-A reprimand shall be directed to a particular member of the Council based on a particular action or set of actions that is determined to be in violation of the Council’s Rules, law, or policy, but is considered to be not sufficiently serious to require censure or expulsion.
-A reprimand is distinguished from censure in that it is not punishment or discipline and, therefore, does not require an investigation or hearing.
+A reprimand shall be directed to a particular member of the Council based on a particular action or set of actions that is determined to be unethical, but is considered to be not sufficiently serious to require censure or expulsion.

-(b) The Council may adopt a resolution of reprimand in the same manner as provided for the adoption of any resolution; provided, that the Councilmember who is the subject of the resolution is permitted to speak in his or her defense prior to action on the motion for adoption of the resolution.
+(b) The Council may adopt a resolution of reprimand in the same manner as provided for the adoption of any resolution; provided, that the Councilmember who is the subject of the resolution is permitted to speak in the Councilmember’s defense prior to action on the motion for adoption of the resolution.
 The fact that the Councilmember who is the subject of a reprimand does not choose to respond to the resolution or does not attend the meeting at which the resolution is to be adopted shall not prevent the Council from adopting the resolution; provided, that the Councilmember had actual notice of the inclusion of the resolution on the agenda and had a reasonable opportunity to attend the meeting.

-655. CENSURE.
+655. CENSURE AND EXPULSION.

-(a) Censure is a formal statement of the Council officially disciplining one of its members.
+(a)(1) Censure is a formal statement of the Council officially disciplining one of its members.
 It is a punitive action, which serves as a penalty imposed for wrongdoing, but it carries no fine or suspension of the rights of the Member as an elected official.
-Censure should be used for cases in which the Council determines that the violation of law or policy is a serious offense.
-To protect the overriding principle of freedom of speech, the Council shall not impose censure on any Member for the exercise of his or her First Amendment right, no matter how distasteful the expression of that right was to the Council and the District.
-Nothing in this rule shall be construed to prohibit the Council, as a body, from condemning and expressing its strong disapprobation.
+Censure should be used for cases in which the Council determines that the accused violated a law or rule of a serious nature.

-(b)(1) The Council may, by a 2/3rds vote of Councilmembers present and voting, adopt a resolution of censure if it finds, based on substantial evidence, that a Councilmember took an action that amounts to a gross failure to meet the highest standards of personal and professional conduct.
+(2) The Council may, by a 2/3rds vote of Councilmembers present and voting, adopt a resolution of censure if it finds, based on substantial evidence contained in the resolution or presented at the proceeding, that the accused violated a law or rule that amounts to a gross failure to meet the highest standards of personal and professional conduct.

-(2) Substantial evidence is proof that a reasonable person would accept as adequate to support a conclusion or decision in favor of censure.

-656. EXPULSION.

-(a) Expulsion is the most severe punitive action, serving as a penalty imposed for egregious wrongdoing.
+(b)(1) Expulsion is the most severe punitive action, serving as a penalty imposed for egregious wrongdoing.
 Expulsion results in the removal of the Member.
-Expulsion should be used for cases in which the Council determines that the violation of law is of the most serious nature, including those violations that substantially threaten the public trust.
-To protect the exercise of official Councilmember duties and the overriding principle of freedom of speech, the Council shall not impose expulsion on any Member for the exercise of his or her First Amendment right, no matter how distasteful the expression of that right was to the Council and the District.
+Expulsion should be used for cases in which the Council determines that the accused violated a law or rule of the most serious nature, including those violations that substantially threaten the public trust.

-(b)(1) The Council may, by a 5/6 vote of Councilmembers, adopt a resolution of expulsion if it finds , based on substantial evidence, that a Councilmember took an action that amounts to a gross failure to meet the highest standards of personal and professional conduct.
+(2) The Council may, by a 5/6 vote of Councilmembers, adopt a resolution of expulsion if it finds, based on substantial evidence contained in the resolution or presented at the proceeding, that the accused violated a law or rule that amounts to a gross failure to meet the highest standards of personal and professional conduct.

+(c) To protect the exercise of official Councilmember duties and the overriding principle of freedom of speech, the Council shall not impose censure or expulsion on any Councilmember for the exercise of the Councilmember’s First Amendment right, no matter how distasteful the expression of that right was to the Council and the District.

-(2) Substantial evidence is proof that a reasonable person would accept as adequate to support a conclusion or decision in favor of expulsion.
+(d) For the purposes of this section, the term “substantial evidence” means proof that a reasonable person would accept as adequate to support a conclusion or decision in favor of censure or expulsion.

 ARTICLE VII—BUDGET PROCEDURES.